marcogrimaldi29/dp-600-study-notes/02-prepare-data.md

 ### 💾 Select, Filter, and Aggregate Data by Using SQL

-T-SQL is the primary query language for Fabric Warehouse and the SQL analytics endpoint.
+T-SQL is the primary query language for Fabric Warehouse and the SQL Analytics Endpoint.

 ```sql
 -- Common analytical query pattern